 Aside from an explosion in the use of workplace collaboration and productivity software, the coronavirus pandemic has also catapulted robotic process automation (RPA) tools into the spotlight.

 Bots, for example, have played a key role in helping businesses cope with an upswing in customer demand as physical offices and storefronts closed down.
-Particularly vital has been the role of chatbots in enabling healthcare and government organizations toand help stop its spread by
+Particularly vital has been the role of chatbots in enabling healthcare and government organizations to issue up-to-date information about COVID-19, and help stop its spread by allowing clinicians to triage patients digitally.

 Automation technology has also been key in automating mundane – yet important – back-office processes that might previously have been performed manually, says Peter Brown, partner and head of clients and markets, people and organisation at PwC.